Dudley Manlove: Early years

 In 1921, Manlove was one of a group of juvenile performers sponsored by the Oakland Tribune.
 Also in 1921, at age 6, he received a contract from the Stewart Motion Picture Company.
 At that time, he already had more than a year's experience on stage.

 Radio

 Manlove worked on radio station KLX in Oakland, California, acting on the Eight o'Clock Players and the Faucit Theater of the Air.
 He also was host of The Musical Clock morning program on KYA in San Francisco.

 Manlove's voice was his trademark as a radio announcer and actor.

 Film and television

 Manlove is known for his roles in the science fiction B movies The Creation of the Humanoids and Plan 9 from Outer Space.
-Writing for Film Threat, critic Josiah Teal described Manlove's performance in Plan 9 as "over the top," with critic James Berardinelli writing that Manlove's acting in the film was "lacking."
+Writing for Film Threat, critic Josiah Teal described Manlove's performance in Plan 9 as "over the top," with critic James Berardinelli writing that the acting in the film was "lacking".

 Manlove also had multiple guest-starring roles in the television series Dragnet and Alfred Hitchcock Presents.